wentuoc/tp/docs/UserGuide.md

 ![updateBuyCommandWorkingSample.png](diagrams/updateBuyCommandWorkingSample.png)

-### Remove ingredients from the inventory: `consume`
+### Removing ingredients from the Inventory: `consume`

-This command allows user to remove ingredients from the inventory list
+This command allows the user to remove ingredients from the inventory.

 Syntax:
 ```